GRTLCollaboration/GRChombo/paper.md

 \begin{equation}
    R_{\mu \nu} - \frac{1}{2} R g_{\mu \nu} = 8 \pi G T_{\mu\nu} ~.
 \end{equation}
-This concise form obscures the nature of the equations from those unfamiliar with the notation - expanded out, it is a set of second order partial differential equations for the metric tensor field $g_{\mu\nu}$, which describes the curvature of spacetime in the presence of matter with stress-energy $T_{\mu\nu}$, i.e.
+This concise form obscures the nature of the equations from those unfamiliar with the notation --  expanded out, it is a set of second order partial differential equations for the metric tensor field $g_{\mu\nu}$, which describes the curvature of spacetime in the presence of matter with stress-energy $T_{\mu\nu}$, i.e.,
 \begin{equation}
    \partial_t \partial_t g_{\mu\nu} = \partial_x \partial_x g_{\mu\nu} + \partial_y \partial_y g_{\mu\nu} + \partial_z \partial_z g_{\mu\nu} + {\rm non ~ linear ~ cross ~ terms}
           + 8 \pi G T_{\mu\nu}
 \end{equation}
-where the indices $\mu, \nu$ run over the spacetime indices - in 4 dimensions, $t, x, y, z$.
-Given that $g_{\mu\nu}$ is symmetric in its indices, this gives a set of ten coupled, non linear wave equations, sourced by the stress-energy of any matter present in the spacetime.
+where the indices $\mu, \nu$ run over the spacetime indices -- in 4 dimensions, $t, x, y, z$.
+Given that $g_{\mu\nu}$ is symmetric in its indices, this gives a set of ten coupled non-linear partial differential equations, sourced by the stress-energy of any matter present in the spacetime.

-Aalytic solutions to the Einstein equation are rare and in general the equations must be solved numerically.
+Analytic solutions to the Einstein equation are rare and in general the equations must be solved numerically.
 One common approach to this problem is to specify an initial spatial distribution for the metric and matter fields (subject to certain constraints), and then solve a time evolution for all metric and matter quantities, thus populating their values thoughout the four dimensional spacetime.
 The canonical example of this is the simulation of two black holes in orbit around each other, which permits extraction of the gravitational wave signal produced during the merger.
 Such numerical results have been instrumental in discovering signals in the noisy LIGO/VIRGO detector data, as well as confirming the predictions of GR to a high precision in the strong field regime.

 GRChombo is an open-source code for performing NR time evolutions.
 Whilst GRChombo uses standard techniques in NR, it focusses on applications in theoretical physics where adaptability, both in terms of grid structure, and in terms of code modification, are key drivers.